 Common carrier regulations usually require embalming as a condition for the transportation of a deceased person.
 You should also check the embalming laws and regulations of other states if the deceased is to be transported outside of Washington.
 If embalming is desired the amount of time that elapses between death and embalming can make a difference in the personal appearance of the body.
 Permission for embalming should be granted as soon as possible for best results.

-2) Funeral directors, embalmers, and other assisting in the preparation of human remains for final disposition may delay refrigeration upon receipt or remove human remains from refrigeration for the following activities: a.
-Embalming b.
-Transporting c.
-Cremating or burying d.
-Viewing for identification for a period of time not to exceed one hour by a person able to identify the deceased. e.
-Washing, anointing, clothing, praying over, reading to, singing to, sitting with, guarding, viewing, or otherwise accompanying the deceased or the person having the right to control the disposition of the remains under RCW 68.50.160, provided that anyone directly touching the remains uses barrier precautions according to requirements under WAC 246.500.020.
+(2) Funeral directors, embalmers, and others assisting in the preparation of human remains for final disposition may delay refrigeration upon receipt or remove human remains from refrigeration for the following activities: (a) Embalming; (b) Transporting; (c) Cremating or burying; (d) Viewing for identification for a period of time not to exceed one hour by a person able to identify the deceased; (e) Washing, anointing, clothing, praying over, reading to, singing to, sitting with, guarding, viewing, or otherwise accompanying the deceased for a period of time not to exceed twenty-four hours by persons acting according to the directions of the deceased or the person having the right to control the disposition of the remains under RCW 68.50.160, provided that anyone directly touching the remains uses barrier precautions according to requirements under WAC 246-500-020 (1)(b); or (f) As otherwise approved by the local health officer after evaluating specific circumstances, the need to protect public health, and recognition of religious beliefs.

 What should I do if the death occurs at a residence or home?